Credit Cards for Students

 TIP 1.
 Understand what your card provider expects of you before you apply.
 This means checking the eligibility requirements on the card, and making sure you meet every single one of them.
 Reading the small print will help you understand how the card works, while also helping you to get the most out of it.

 TIP 4.
 Avoid cash advances.
 Your credit card does not work in the same way as a debit card.
-Withdrawing money on your student credit card will mean paying more in fees and interest, with interest accruing from the day one.
+Withdrawing money on your student credit card will mean paying more in fees and interest, with interest accruing from day one.

 Pros and cons of student credit cards